CycloneDX/cyclonedx-gomod/README.md

 A complete overview of all environment variables can be found here: https://pkg.go.dev/cmd/go#hdr-Environment_variables

-Unless the -reproducible flag is provided, build constraints will be included as properties of the main component.
+Applicable build constraints will be included as properties of the main component.

 The -main flag should be used to specify the path to the application's main file.
 -main must point to a go file within MODPATH.
 If -main is not specified, "main.go" is assumed.

-By passing -files, all files that would be compiled into the binary will be included as subcomponents of their respective module.
-Files versions follow the v0.0.0-SHORTHASH pattern, where SHORTHASH is the first 12 characters of the file's SHA1 hash.
+By passing -files, all files that would be included in a binary will be attached as subcomponents of their respective module.
+File versions follow the v0.0.0-SHORTHASH pattern, where SHORTHASH is the first 12 characters of the file's SHA1 hash.

 Examples: